 Description

 Chipotle sauce is extremely versatile and an easy way to add smokiness and heat to any dish.
-It can be drizzled over tacos, turned into a creamy dip, and tons more.
-Watch the video below!
+It can be drizzled over tacos, turned into a creamy dip, and so much more.
+Watch the video below to see how I make this in my kitchen!

 Video